SergPerep/bonfire/docs/math.md

 // Total gas fixed costs for this year are 78€
 ```
 ### 3. Gas delivery costs `netbeheerkosten`

+Money that you pay to grid operator for connection and transport of gas.

 ```javascript
 const gasNetbeheerKosten = 0.512435; // €/day
 const gasNetbeheerKostenPerJaar = gasNetbeheerKosten * 365;